SCCWRP/bmp-hydrology-calculator/README_infiltration.md

 The best fit is selected as the maximum $R^2$ achieved by fitting the exponential decay model to the smoothed depth data.
 This way, the best fit regression is guaranteed to be centered on a time window of the depth data that maximizes the regression limb.

-Note: A high goodness-of-fit threshold is enforced ($R^2$ > 0.999) to ensure that only the regression limb is considered.
+**Note**: A high goodness-of-fit threshold is enforced ($R^2$ > 0.999) to ensure that only the regression limb is considered.
 If the whole timeseries has been scanned with the 12 h moving window and a suitable model cannot be found, the window size is reduced by 1 h until a suitable fit is found.
 The minimum window size for a regression limb is 1 h.

 <p align="center">